 The core tenet of card counting is that statistically, Aces and 10s (including face cards) benefit the player over the dealer.
 If the player knows that there are more 10s and Aces left to be dealt in the deck, they can adjust their betting to take advantage of the better odds.
 On the other hand, the dealer is required to hit at 12-16, where a 10 will immediately cause them to bust.
 Large numbers of Aces and 10s also increase the odds of a natural Blackjack, which pays out better than a normal win.

 Popular belief holds that one requires abnormal mental ability to count cards; this is not the case.
 While the arithmetic involved in card counting does require practice and can be tricky in a busy casino rife with distractions, there is no memorization of specific cards being played, and while the number of decks does affect card counting, it is not as large an effect as is commonly thought.

 Some card counting systems are more challenging to keep track of than others, but one fact is important to keep in mind: a simpler but less effective system played well will, over the long run, perform better than a theoretically more profitable system that is prone to user error.
-You can practice the game and play blackjack online for money online before going to the casino floor.
+You can practice playing blackjack at home for money with friends.